Dooque/aoe2-de-in-game-rating-overlay/README.md

 3. Show the text with the "self (blue) / ally (yellow) / enemy (red)" color mode.
 4. Make it work for Empire Wars.
 5. Make it work for Death Match.
+6. Make the application remember the selected player.

 ## Known Issues